 Measurement equipment limits exceeded

-Nonresponse of subjects in surveys
+Non-response of subjects in surveys

 Variables not measured

-Regulation requires removal of sensitive information
+Regulatory requirements force removal of sensitive information

 Data transformations can introduce missing values into data sets when mathematical operations are not valid.
 To accommodate nonlinear relationships between target and input variables, transformations of inputs such as ratios, square roots, and logarithms are common.
-These transformations are sometimes applied to change the distribution of data, for example, to create more symmetry by taking logarithms of right-skewed data (Figure 12.6).
+These transformations are sometimes applied to change the distribution of data, for example, to create more symmetry by taking logarithms of right-skewed data (Figure 13.7).

-Removing missing values from the analysis is appropriate only when the reason for the missingness is unrelated to any other information in the study.
 The relationship between absence of information and the study is known as the missing value process.

 Missing Value Process